Who Are IRS Special Agents and What Should I Do If They Contact Me?

 Will the IRS Special Agents Read Me My Miranda rights?

-They should, but whether or not they do will depend on the particular agents.
-When the IRS Special Agents are investigating you, you have not yet been formally detained or charged with a crime, and therefore, you do not technically have the right to be appointed counsel.
-That does not mean that you should not contact an attorney if you have been contacted by the IRS Special Agents.
-But unlike in the movies, the court is not going to appoint you an attorney simply because you're being investigated for possible tax crime.
-Learn more about Miranda Rights.
+When the IRS Special Agents are investigating you, you haven't yet been formally detained or charged with a crime.
+Because you haven't (yet) been charged with a tax crime, they probably won't read you your Miranda rights.
+Therefore, you don't technically have the right to be appointed counsel.
+That doesn't mean that you shouldn't contact a criminal-tax attorney if you've been contacted by the IRS Special Agents.
+But unlike in the movies, the court isn't going to appoint you an attorney simply because you're being investigated for a possible tax crime.

 Will the IRS Special Agents Charge Me With a Crime?